This blog post was last updated on Wednesday, January 29th.

 13. Make Dealpath the Single Source of Truth By Adding Team Members

-Dealpath’s goal is to centralize critical deal information so that your team can build efficiencies and collaborate effectively.
+Dealpath’s goal is to centralize critical deal data, insights, and execution in one source of truth.
 It only fulfills this goal, though, when everyone on your team can access, update and view the deals and data they need.

 As the new year begins, consider how adding new team members might help establish additional efficiencies and transparency across your organization.
 While nearly all professionals benefit from real-time visibility, many teams build efficiencies by adding team members from the following departments: